ALL STATE DATA UPDATED FOR 2020!

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, applicants in West Virginia can expect to wait longer than the national average – the state ranks 40th in wait times.
-All three offices rank below the national average, however Charlestown is not far behind at 51.8%.
-Huntington and Morgantown are both well below in approval rating which are at 35.6% and 32.6% respectively in 2019.
+As the table here and the chart below indicate, in 2020, applicants in West Virginia can expect to wait longer than the national average – the state ranks 31st in wait times.
+However Charleston is not far behind the national average approval rate at 55.1%.
+Huntington and Morgantown are both well below in approval rating which are at 33.8% and 36.9% respectively in 2020.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Thinking about applying for SSDI Benefits?
 Our quiz is easy and takes less than a minute!